conduktor/conduktor-docs/docs/platform/installation/get-started/docker.md

 # Docker Quick Start

-Get started with the latest Conduktor Platform Docker image.
+Get started with the latest Conduktor Docker image.
 The installation and configuration process takes under 30 minutes.

 There are two ways to configure Conduktor via Docker:

-- [**Simple Setup**](#simple-setup): Use the embedded database and configure your clusters and certificates inside the Conduktor interface.
-Great for **demo purposes** and experimenting with the product.
+- [**Simple Setup**](#simple-setup): Start Conduktor with onboarding and configure your enironment inside the Conduktor interface.
+Great for **experimenting** with how Conduktor can help you quickly.

-- [**Advanced Configuration**](#advanced-setup): Use a configuration file to declare an external database and SSO.
+- [**Advanced Configuration**](#advanced-setup): Use a configuration file or environment variables to declare an external database and SSO.
 This is the recommended option for **production environments**.

 ## Simple Setup

-Launch Conduktor and configure your Kafka cluster, Schema Registry and Kafka Connect from within the Conduktor interface.
+When launching Conduktor for the first time, you will presented with onboarding to help configure your environment.

 ### Step 1: Launch Conduktor

 Run the below command to launch Conduktor.

-If you are a **Conduktor Enterprise** customer, you should start the platform with the `LICENSE_KEY` environment variable.
-Otherwise, you can remove this line from the command.

 import Tabs from '@theme/Tabs'; import TabItem from '@theme/TabItem';